okba-zoueghi/TLSAbstractionLayer/README.md

 mkdir build
 ```

 The library supports WolfSSL and OpenSSL.
-By default, the library builds using both WolfSSL and OpenSSL.
+By default, the library builds using both WolfSSL and OpenSSL. **(You Should have WolfSSL and OpenSSL installed)**

 ```bash
 cd build